vpalombo/PANEV/README.md

 User can create a properly formatted dataset from a simple gene list using *panev.dataPreparation* function.
 This function will convert the single gene list from **ensembl** to **entrez** gene ID (or vice versa), and add at the same time the **gene symbol**.

-It is recommended to run this function before using *panev.script*.
+It is recommended to run this function before using *panev.network*.

 Preparation of formatted gene list from ensembl gene ID: